 The following resources are hosted on external webpages.
 Note: By clicking on the following links, you will be leaving Elections Canada's website.
 Elections Canada is not responsible for the contents of these webpages.

-This resource was created to help literacy practitioners engage adult learners in civic literacy in advance of the October 2019 federal election.
+This resource was created to help literacy practitioners engage adult learners in civic literacy in advance of the October 2019 general election.
 Students will learn about voting basics, such as how to register to vote, the different ways to vote, and the accessibility resources available.
 They also guide practitioners when talking to their students about why voting is important and what to expect at a polling station.

 ABC Internet Matters empowers Canadians who are uncomfortable using the Internet by giving them the knowledge they need to get started.
 Through the program, adults develop a deeper understanding of the Internet, how they can access it affordably, and how to evaluate online information that will help them do the things that are important to them, their families, work and community.